Photo Gallery >

 Malvern Link has changed a fair bit since we came to Malvern in 1978.
 It was then a little run down and has since struggled to survive competition from traders in other parts of Malvern.
 The footfall is low and over the last year a large number of shops have become hairdressers; it is hard to imagine there will be enough business for them all.

-We parked at Victoria Park adjacent to the playing fields and children's play area where the parking is free, and walked down Pickersleigh Road to the traffic lights Here we turned right and walked down to the eastern end of Worcester Road, which is the main street.
+We parked at Victoria Park adjacent to the playing fields and children's play area where the parking is free, and walked down Pickersleigh Avenue to the traffic lights Here we turned right and walked down to the eastern end of Worcester Road, which is the main street.

 From about 1830 while the gentry lived, and tourism began to flourish, in Great Malvern, Malvern Link began expanding as a location for traders, shop-keepers, small businesses and the middle classes.